Last Updated on May 30, 2023 by Ryleigh Stangness

 A hands-free payment experience

 Recurring billing takes the payment process and makes it hands-off for you and your customers.
-Because the system is automatically charging the customers credit cards and handling all the notifications that need to go to the client you can rest easy knowing that your business will receive the payments it is owed.
+Because the system is automatically charging the customers credit cards, updating payment information using dunning management and handling all the notifications that need to go to the client you can rest easy knowing that your business will receive the payments it is owed.
 A seamless billing process can increase your customer retention because you do not need to inconvenience your customers by reaching out each month to track down a payment.
 The automated system is also less likely to make an error compared to human processing, fewer errors build higher customer confidence in your brand.

 Better client relationships